A multi-source replication topology requires at least two sources

 can use to connect.
 You can use the same account on all the

-masters, or a different account on each.
+sources, or a different account on each.
 If you create an account

 solely for the purposes of replication, that account needs only